 - Only limited visitors are permitted at any given time and this number can vary.

 - Group visits of between 10-20 people are permitted only from Tuesday-Friday mornings and must be pre-arranged with the Musee Carnavalet (call 01 44 59 58 31 for information)

-- Much of the Catacombs is off limits to the general public
+- Much of the Catacombs is off-limits to the general public

 French legislation from 1955 makes it illegal to enter the Catacombs at any point other than the official entrance.
 Urban explorers known as Cataphiles still manage to enter the tunnels and explore illegally.
-The heyday for these activities were in the 1980s and 1990s, but they still occur today with an estimated 300 Cataphiles gaining entry on a weekly basis.
+The heyday for these activities was in the 1980s and 1990s, but they still occur today with an estimated 300 Cataphiles gaining entry on a weekly basis.
 Many of these daredevils never get caught and are unknown to the authorities.
 However, rather than just enter and occupy the tunnels, they have managed to set up creature comforts in secret locations deep within the system.
 One discovery made was a working cinema complete with a fully-stocked bar and a restaurant.

-Paris has a well deserved appeal for lovers of all ages and is rightly considered a classic honeymoon venue.
+Paris has a well-deserved appeal for lovers of all ages and is rightly considered a classic honeymoon venue.
 The city has another level of interest that offers an irresistible appeal for tourism on a much more macabre level where death itself has become a work of art.